tobiasahlin/infinite-jekyll/README.md

 	<div class="infinite-spinner"></div>

-Open up `css/main.css` and add some styling to our fancy spinner:

-	.infinite-spinner {
-		margin: 0 auto;
-		display: block;
-	}
+`spinner.css` contains a simple CSS spinner that works in the most modern browsers.
+Open up `css/main.css`, and at the very end, paste everything from `spinner.css`.

 And you're done!
+If you're having any issues, you can compare your project to the _Infinite Jekyll example page_.